FY4ll/Calculateur-JS/README.md

-# This a calculator for my personnal use
+# This is a calculator for my personnal use

 Calculates average